DannyBen/rush-cli/README.md

    `$REPO` available to you, in case you need it (for example, if you want your script to run another script in the same repository).
-5. Note that the `main` and `undo` scripts are executed in the same folder it lives in, so you can copy files from its directory to wherever they need to be.
+5. Note that the `main` and `undo` scripts are executed in the same folder it lives in, so you can copy files from the package's directory to wherever they need to be.
 6. The `main` and `undo` scripts can be written in any language, as long as they have a shebang line.